simonmichael/hledger/hledger/hledger.m4.md

   4. An account type inferred from a parent account's name, preferring the nearest parent.
   5. Otherwise, it will have no type.

-- For troubleshooting, you can list accounts and their types with:
+- For troubleshooting, list accounts and their types with:
   ```
-  $ hledger accounts --types [ACCTPAT] [type:TYPECODES]
+  $ hledger accounts --types [ACCTPAT] [-DEPTH] [type:TYPECODES]
   ```

 ### Account display order